sigma-firma/inboxer/README.md

 package main

 import (
         "log"
         "os"

         "github.com/sigma-firma/gsheet"
         "google.golang.org/api/gmail/v1"
         "google.golang.org/api/sheets/v4"
 )

 // Instantiate a new *Access struct with essential values var access *gsheet.Access = gsheet.NewAccess(
         os.Getenv("HOME")+"/credentials/credentials.json",
         os.Getenv("HOME")+"/credentials/token.json",
         []string{
                 sheets.SpreadsheetsScope,
         })

 func main() {
         // Connect to the API
         sh := access.Sheets()

         var row []interface{} = []interface{}{"hello A1", "world B1"}

         var req *gsheet.SpreadSheet = &gsheet.SpreadSheet{
                 // The ID can be found in the URL of the spreadsheet when you open it
                 // in a web browser
                 ID: "SPEADSHEET_ID_GOES_HERE",
                 // Docs indicate this should write to the first blank row after this
-		// one.
+                // cell.
                 WriteRange: "A1",
                 Vals:       row,
                 // Not sure what it does but I always set it to RAW.
                 ValueInputOption: "RAW",
         }

+        // You know the rest, killer :^)
         _, err := sh.AppendRow(req)
         if err != nil {
                 log.Println(err)
         }
 }

 ```